teuk/mediabot_v3/contrib/mbweb/README.md

 `MBWEB_SESSION_SECRET` must be a long random value, at least 32 characters.

 The application refuses to start if the session secret is missing, still set to the default value, or too short.
+Production also refuses the default in-memory session store and any non-loopback bind address.

 Never commit `.env`.